 Shoulder impingement can be a result of improper form while swimming.
 Be sure that you are swimming using proper technique.
 If something doesn’t feel good, it probably isn’t good for your body.
 You may need to modify your technique.

-Exercises for Swimmer’s Shoulder
+Best Exercises for Swimmer’s Shoulder

 Certain exercises can help build muscles in the shoulder while also decreasing pain associated with swimmer’s shoulder.
 Here are three exercises to try:

 On a rowing machine, sit forward slightly on the seat and grasp the cable attached.
 Place your feet on the vertical platform and secure the straps around your feet.

 Slide your hips back and position your knees so that they are at a light bend.